 Since Morocco is a Muslim country, alcohol is traditionally not allowed for the locals.
 However, visitors can easily find plenty of beer and wine options should they choose to drink on their holiday.

-Ah, quite possibly the most difficult question!
+Ah, quite possibly the most difficult question and one that I had to include in this Morocco travel guide!
 This might be the biggest challenge when visiting Morocco, unless you’ve checked a large suitcase and have lots of leftover room!
 Morocco is well known for having some of the most beautiful items and you’ll definitely struggle with deciding what to bring home with you.

 In each city you’ll find the traditional markets or souks where you can purchase many of these items.
 Keep in mind that it is common practice to haggle in Morocco as long as it is done respectfully.
 It is almost like a game.
 They will tell you a price, you then offer a lower price, then they counter back, you lower it again and voila!
 You finally end up settling on a price that both of you are happy with.